This is why everyone loves Great Danes....

 We saw the mother and Ethan walking down that same street about three months later, they were not alone they were being led by a very large dog that Siggy and both of us recognized as a fellow Great Dane!

 This is why we started www.GreatDaneTees.com.
 These wonderful dogs who touch all of our hearts, need help.
-We give back 20% of your total purchase back to the Great Dane Rescues listed on our site.
-You even get to pick which rescue your 20% goes to.
-This fund raiser is open to all Great Dane Rescues, all they have to do is sign up and be a 501(C) non-profit.
+We choose one rescue per month for a fund raiser.
+This fund raiser is open to all Great Dane Rescues or rescues that have Great Danes.
+The only requirement be a 501(C) non-profit.

 Do your part and, “Grad a tee & save a GD!”